opsdroid/opsdroid/docs/connectors/teams.md

 Your bot will only respond to messages where it was mentioned.
 So take this into account when designing your skills.

-The bot can also only talk in channels where is has been spoken to at least once.
+The bot can also only talk in channels where it has been spoken to at least once.

 ![Example message to Opsdroid](https://i.imgur.com/rl1FHAD.png)